mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 centuries, and have become standards across the stars.
-Plans for such spacecraft are freely available and components can be purchased in bulk by shipyards reducing the cost of the ship’s construction by 10%.
+Plans for such spacecraft are freely available and components can be purchased in bulk by shipyards reducing the cost of the ship's construction by 10%.
 This reduced cost does not include ammunition for weapons or fuel, which must be bought – at full price – separately of the ship.
 If a buyer needs a new type of ship, then he must employ a ship architect to design it.
-The architect’s fees are usually 1% of the fi nal cost of the ship.
+The architect's fees are usually 1% of the fi nal cost of the ship.

 ConstructionTimes